jee67/ha_taming_evohome/README.md

   - woonkamer_man_temp:
   - delta_woonkamer:

-'schedue automation' contains the scehdule for one EvoHome zone.
+'schedue automation' contains the schedule for one EvoHome zone.
+In this schedule an outdoor thermometer is used as a device.
+For the scheme to work you should change it to an outdoor temperature sensor available in your own system.
+You can change the chedule by adding or removing setpoints an changing the delta_temperature variables.

 'real thermostat' automation contains the code to regulate the real thermostat for one EvoHome zone.